Electives

 Cooperative Games:

-Under the theme of space exploration, students enjoy shared readings and play games where they work with one another in order to achieve a common objective.
+Students enjoy shared readings and play card games where they work with one another in order to achieve a common objective.
 The goal of the game play is to reduce emphasis on competition and increase emphasis on the social aspects of play including positive communication and good sportsmanship.
 The course will focus on promoting positive social interactions and building a sense of community among peers.
 This course will address common standards in ELA (reading/literacy), writing and SEL standards.

 STEM - Medical Detectives: